igw-ted/d3-simple-gauge/README.md

 5. Make edits to `src/Gauge.js` and `src/index.html`, then run the dist script from the root of the project:
 `grunt dist`

 6. Use the minified version for your project.
-It's ES5 and thus compatible to older browsers.
+It's ES5 and thus compatible with older browsers.
 It's also minified, so it uses less bandwidth at request.
 `dist/Gauge.min.js`

 ## Triggers